-You might also have noticed the non-standard way that Subversion currently displays property differences.
-You can still run svn diff and redirect the output to create a usable patch file.
+You might also have noticed the nonstandard way that Subversion currently displays property differences.
+You can still use svn diff and redirect its output to create a usable patch file.
 The patch program will ignore property patches-as a rule, it ignores any noise it can't understand.
 This does, unfortunately, mean that to fully apply a patch generated by svn diff, any property modifications will need to be applied by hand.